 This section provides guidelines and information about areas around the San Francisco Bay and Point Reyes National Seashore that are either completely off-limits to kayakers or that have limited or seasonal access.
-For convenience, we have divided the Bay into four areas: San Francisco Bay, San Pablo Bay, South Bay, and Gulf of the Farallones (including Tomales Bay, Bodega Bay, etc.).
+For convenience, we have highlighted Special Closures and divided the Bay Area into four regions: San Francisco Bay, San Pablo Bay, South Bay/San Mateo Coast, and Gulf of the Farallones (which includes Point Reyes, Tomales Bay, and Bodega Bay).

 - Castro Rocks just south of the Richmond San Rafael bridge and north of the Standard Oil pier is a known harbor seal haul-out.

-- Eastshore State Park [www.ebparks.org/parks/eastshpk.htm] is a park in progress.
+- McLaughlin Eastshore State Park [www.ebparks.org/parks/eastshore/] is a park in progress.
 It will eventually join 1,817 acres, or approximately five miles, of shoreline from Emeryville to Point Richmond.
 It will open in stages as environmental cleanup and restoration progresses.
-It is the joint effort of the East Bay Regional Park District and the State of California.
-Currently sections of the shoreline have signs, hazards and private -no landing- restrictions.
+It's the joint effort of the East Bay Regional Park District and the State of California.
+Currently sections of the shoreline have signs, hazards, and private -no landing- restrictions.

-- San Quentin Prison in the 1970's some inmates escaped in a makeshift kayak.
-Generally speaking, it is best to keep at least 100 feet from shore and not try to come in for a look.
+- San Quentin Prison in the 1970s some inmates escaped in a makeshift kayak.
+Generally speaking, it's best to keep at least 100 feet from shore and not try to come in for a look.
 The guards will yell warnings and if you do not obey, the situation could escalate into a confrontation!
 You have been warned.

 This vast area north of the Richmond/San Rafael bridge has many areas to avoid for a variety of reasons.